-The 56F8013/56F8011 supports program execution from internal memories.
+The 56F8014 supports program execution from internal memories.
 Two data operands can be accessed from the on-chip data RAM per instruction cycle.
-The 56F8013/56F8011 also offers up to 26 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+The 56F8014 also offers up to 26 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.

-The 56F8013 Digital Signal Controller includes 16KB of Program Flash and 4KB of Unified Data/Program RAM.
-The 56F8011 Digital Signal Controller includes 12KB of Program Flash and 2KB of Unified Data/Program RAM.
+The 56F8014 Digital Signal Controller includes 16KB of Program Flash and 4KB of Unified Data/Program RAM.
 Program Flash memory can be independently bulk erased or erased in pages.
-Program Flash page erase size is 512 Bytes (256 Words).
+Program Flash page erase size is 512 Bytes/256 Words.

-A full set of programmable peripherals-PWM, ADCs, SCI, SPI, I2C, Quad Timer-supports various applications.
+A full set of programmable peripherals-PWM, ADCs, SCI, SPI, I2C, Quad Timer-support various applications.
 Each peripheral can be independently shut down to save power.
-Any pin in these peripherals can also be used as General Purpose Input/Outputs (GPIOs).
+Any pin in these peripherals can also be used as a General Purpose Input/Outputs (GPIO).